How to Create Unique Landscape Lighting

 To start off, there are several things to keep in mind when creating your unique landscape lighting system.
 These include the following:

 When creating your landscape lighting layout, it’s best to use softer, lower wattage lights.
-These can help accent details, illuminate large areas, and make your landscape stand out without creating too much glare or overwhelming the area.
+These can help accent details, illuminate large areas, and make your landscape stand out.
+All this, without creating too much glare or overwhelming the area.

 Even with lower wattage bulbs, you also need to be careful not to create light pollution.
 Try to avoid positioning lights where they may shine into people’s eyes—creating glare and blinding them to the beauty of your landscape—or into windows.
 Too much light can also block out the effect that the night sky can have on your home’s landscaping.